TeXitoi/keyberon/BUILDING.md

 ![diode position](images/02%20-%20diode%20positionning.jpg)

-Place the diode on the left pin of the switch after bending the pin down (the pins must not be higher that the plot of the swich, else they will touch the back of the case).
+Place the diode on the left pin of the switch after bending the pin down (the pins must not be higher that the plot of the switch, else they will touch the back of the case).
 Place a complete row, and then solder on the loop.

 ![row soldering](images/03%20-%20row%20soldering.jpg)